5 National Park Backcountry Trips to Put on Your Radar Right Now

 By Michael Lanza

-Your next national park backcountry adventure may seem far off your planning radar at this time of year—but this is precisely the time to start planning and looking into backcountry permits if you have your sights trained on the Grand Canyon, Canyonlands, Yosemite, Grand Teton, or the John Muir Trail.
+Your next national park backcountry adventure may seem far off your planning radar at this time of year—but this is precisely the time to start looking into backcountry permits if you have your sights trained on the Grand Canyon, Canyonlands, Yosemite, or Grand Teton.
 For all of them, the time to apply for a permit for a trip during the prime season next year is fast approaching.
+And in Great Smoky Mountains, the prime season is here; get out there now.
 Here’s what you need to know and do.

-To get a permit for a multi-day backcountry trip in popular areas of the Grand Canyon, Canyonlands, Yosemite (which includes the northern terminus of the John Muir Trail), and Grand Teton, the best strategy is to apply as early as possible—which means months in advance, and the dates are coming up soon at each of those parks, as I explain below.
+To get a permit for a multi-day backcountry trip in popular areas of the Grand Canyon, Canyonlands, Yosemite, and Grand Teton, the best strategy is to apply as early as possible—which means months in advance, and the dates are coming up soon at each of those parks, as I explain below.
 If you instead wait until shortly before your trip dates, you’ll typically find that all permits made available in advance are already reserved, leaving no option but to try for a walk-in permit—and there are usually more people waiting in line than there are permits available each day.

-My “10 Tips For Getting a Hard-to-Get National Park Backcountry Permit” provides more detail on how and when to apply for permit reservations in popular parks, and the best strategies for success that I’ve learned over nearly three decades of backpacking frequently in many national parks while writing for this blog and working for many years as a field editor for Backpacker magazine.
+My “10 Tips For Getting a Hard-to-Get National Park Backcountry Permit” provides more detail on how and when to apply for permit reservations in popular parks, and the best strategies for success that I’ve learned over the years.

 It’s not too early to start laying the groundwork for a big adventure next year.
 The very first piece of advice in my “10 Tips For Getting Outside More” is: Plan trips weeks or months in advance.
-Getting a permit is a critical first step.
+Getting a permit is one of the first steps.

 Backcountry campsites along the Grand Canyon’s corridor trails—the South and North Kaibab and Bright Angel—are among the most sought-after in the entire National Park System: Some 75 percent of people who apply for a permit for campsites along those trails are unsuccessful—and that includes one of the greatest trips in the National Park System, hiking across the Grand Canyon.
 Apply for a permit reservation beginning on the first of the month four months prior to the month in which you want to start a trip—for example, on Dec.
 1 for a hike beginning in April.